-Did you know Richard Steiff, inventor of the teddy bear, lived in Jackson, Michigan?
+Did you know Richard Steiff, inventor of the teddy bear, lived in Jackson, Mich.?
 Learn more about this iconic pal – and trace toys' evolution from wood to tin to plush – at this unique spot, including original prototypes.
 Don't miss the factory tour just minutes away to take home a modern-day teddy bear.

 - Address: 11756 Charest St., Hamtramck

 - Hours: 9 a.m.-5 p.m.
 Tuesday-Friday or by appointment

 - Admission: $3/general, $1/students